philpackmohr/git-paper/git.md

 Make sure that you have a backup of your repository before attempting such operations.

 As you see in the example, `git filter-branch` can be quiet complicated.
-Unfortunately Git Extensions seems not to offer Filter-Branch operations but there is another tool that promises to make Filter-Branch operations much easier named [BFG Repo-Cleaner](https://rtyley.github.io/bfg-repo-cleaner/) (not tested by the author).
+Unfortunately Git Extensions seems not to offer Filter-Branch operations but there is another tool that promises to make Filter-Branch operations much easier named [BFG Repo-Cleaner](https://rtyley.github.io/bfg-repo-cleaner/) (not tried by the author).
 You should try it especially if you have multiple repositories containing files that should never be committed.

 ### With Git Extensions